-If your samples are demultiplexed to include a single set of files (probably forward and reverse), you will need to demultiplex the files into regions.
+If your samples are already demultiplexed, likely including a single set of files (probably forward and reverse) per sample, you will need to demultiplex the files into regions.
 You can use the cutadapt1 plugin in QIIME 2 to demultiplex into regions and remove the primers in the same step.
 If you have paired-end reads, you will want to use the trim-paired command; if you have Ion-Torrent or are using a subset of reads, you might choose to use trim-single.
 (See the q2 cutadapt and cutadapt docs for more details.)
 Using the --p-discard-untrimmed flag will remove any sequence which does not have the primer region, allowing you to find our sequences of interest.